 Regular Expressions

-Combined with classic search and replace, regular expressions also allow you to perform string substitution on dynamic strings in a relatively straightforward fashion.
+Combined with classic search and replace, regular expressions also allow us to perform string substitution on dynamic strings in a relatively straightforward fashion.
 The easiest example, in a web scraping context, may be to replace uppercase tags in a poorly formatted HTML document with the proper lowercase counterparts.

 <p>Price : 19.99$</p>